Estimated reading time: 8 minutes

 Backless boosters generally provide better lap belt fit.
 While highback boosters generally do a better job of positioning shoulder belts and lap belts.
 A highback will offer some head support and may offer some side impact protection.

-The booster seat alternative, RideSafer, costs $165.
+The booster seat alternative, RideSafer, costs $169-$229, depending on size.
 We consider it better than a booster.
 RideSafer provides both a good lap belt fit and shoulder belt positioning.
 When used with its tether strap, it provides four contact points with the body as opposed to three with a booster seat.
 (When using RideSafer with a lap-only seat belt, the tether strap is required.)
 Plus, RideSafer offers energy absorption with it’s padded straps.
 And it keeps the shoulder belt properly positioned even if the child moves.

 Compact boosters like the Bubblebum and Mifold are tempting for parents because of their portability.
 These may be more difficult to use because they require re-threading the lap belt with each use.
 Mifold doesn’t work well in all cars or with all seat belts, thereby giving poor seat belt fit in some.
 Unless you know it will work in the particular rental car you reserve, we don’t recommend traveling with Mifold.
 Bubblebum can be used for travel.
 Both can be fine spare boosters to keep on hand for extra riders in your car.